BYates1289/Hi-Lo-MS2/README.md

                 </ul>
             <li>Typography</li>
                 <ul>
-                    <li>The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.</li>
+                    <li>The Croissant One font is the main font used throughout this project with Cursive as the fallback font in case for any reason the font isn't being imported into the site correctly.
+The Roboto font is used within the Rules modal and SweetAlert2 popup.</li>
                 </ul>
             <li>Imagery</li>
                 <ul>
-                    <li>Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.</li>
+                    <li>The images used really make the project feel authentic.
+The playing cards (especially the Royals), look particularly great!
+The background is a subtle image displaying the cards suits and goes well with the Poker table theme I was going for.</li>
                 </ul>
             <li>Wireframes</li>
                 <ul>
-                    <li>Home Page Wireframe - <a href="/">View</a></li>
-                    <li>Mobile Wireframe - <a href="/">View</a></li>
+                    <li>Project Wireframe - <a href="/">View</a></li>
                 </ul>
             </li>
         </ul>